vimc/wuenic-data/README.md

 3. The file "best_estimate_scenario_modified_update_Jul2016.csv" indicates the scenarios where the coverage estimates should be updated in the coverage table for this modified update July 2016.

+If the 3rd instruction is rather difficult, I can do it manually in R, as I have already selected the coverage from the relevant scenarios for the modified update.